nkzou/tera-cli/docs/README.md

 # Notice
-~~Project Discontinued.
-Explanation is in the Github Repo.~~
+Project Discontinued.
+Explanation is in the Github Repo, linked to the side.

-We're Back.

 # Features
 * Extremely lightweight client for TERA